AdrianVovk/kotlin-native-sdk/gradle-plugin/README.md

 	appId = "com.example.app" // ID of the application

 	debug = false // Tell the program to print out debug detail.
-DEFAULT: true suppressPlatformWarning = true // Suppress the warning about excluded build platforms
+DEFAULT: true suppressPlatformWarning = true // Suppress the warning about excluded build platforms.
+DEFAULT: false modifyTasksReport = false // Allow this plugin to modify the ':tasks' task (See note 2).
+DEFAULT: true

 	inputDir = "sources/" // Currently adds one extra directory to compilation outputDir = "customOut/" // Where to place binaries.
 DEFAULT: "out/"